 Skip to main content

 Entities are structured values the agent can collect and reuse during a flow.
 Each entity has a type that determines what validation is applied.
 Entity names must be unique across all entities in your project.
-Mark an entity as required on a condition if the LLM should not consider that condition satisfied without a valid value.
+Mark an entity as required on a condition so the LLM won’t consider that condition satisfied without a valid value.
 In Function steps, you must enforce this yourself in code.

 Entity types and configuration